 Generalized anxiety disorder

-(GAD) is characterized by 6 months or more of chronic, exaggerated worry and tension that is unfounded or much more severe than the normal anxiety most people experience.
-People with this disorder usually expect the worst; they worry excessively about money, health, family, or work, even when there are no signs of trouble.
+(GAD) is chronic, exaggerated worry and tension that lasts over 6 months or more.
+Worry is normal but the type with anxiety it happens without known cause or is much more severe than normal.
+People with this disorder usually expect the worst.
+They worry excessively about money, health, family, or work, even when there are no signs of trouble.
 They are unable to relax and often suffer from

-and an inability to concentrate.
-Many people with GAD also have physical symptoms, such as fatigue, trembling, muscle tension, headaches, irritability, or hot flashes.
+and concentration problems.
+Many people with GAD also have physical symptoms.
+This may include fatigue, trembling, muscle tension, headaches, irritability, or hot flashes.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.